Ellis Park Race Course: History

-On September 15, 2022, Churchill Downs Incorporated announced that it had entered into an agreement to buy the Ellis Park property for $79 million.
+On September 15, 2022, Churchill Downs Incorporated announced that it had entered into an agreement to buy back the Ellis Park property for $79 million.
 The Kentucky Horse Racing Commission approved the purchase in a special meeting on September 20, and the sale closed six days later.
 The acquisition also includes Ellis Park's future gaming and simulcasting facility in Owensboro.

+In June 2023, due to concerns over twelve horse fatalities, Churchill Downs transferred its spring-summer racing meet to Ellis Park aligning with a recommendation from the Horseracing Integrity and Safety Authority.

 Physical attributes

 The track was designed after the Saratoga Race Course in Saratoga Springs, New York, and features a 1.125-mile dirt track (1.8 km).
 The track features chutes for seven-furlong (1.4 km) and one-mile (1.6 km) races.
 A one-mile (1.6 km) turf course was installed in 1993.
 The facility is 210 acre and has a 6,000-seat grandstand and 38 barns.
 It is one of two tracks in the country to contain a one-mile (1.6 km) chute at a 90-degree angle by the first turn.
 The chute is modeled after the Wilson Mile Chute at Saratoga Race Course.